openculturas/openculturas-distribution/profile/themes/openculturas_base/scss_config/base/Readme.md

 }

 a {
-    color: #039;
+    text-decoration: underline;
 }

 a:hover {
-    color: #03F;
+    text-decoration: none;
 }
 ```

 This is also basic for the WYSIWYG editor stylesheet.